Anusha12-vijay/AI-Agent-for-Tickets/README.md

 🤖 AI-Powered Ticket Management System

-A **smart, event-driven ticket management system** that uses **hybrid AI decision-making** to automatically categorize, prioritize, and route support tickets — while also giving **instant AI suggestions to users** at ticket creation time.
+A full-stack ticket management system that uses a hybrid AI + rule-based approach to automatically categorize, prioritize, and route support tickets to the most suitable moderators.

+The system is designed with security, scalability, and automation in mind, using event-driven background processing and role-based access control.

 ## 🚀 Why This Project?